kernelkit/infix/doc/networking.md

 This section details IP Addresses And Other Per-Interface IP settings.

 Infix support several network interface types, each can be assigned one or more IP addresses, both IPv4 and IPv6 are supported.
+(There is no concept of a "primary" address.)

 ![IP on top of network interface examples](img/ip-iface-examples.svg)